haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Fixed shadows disappearing between cutscenes and saved games.
  - Added a "Blackscreen Fix" work around for Intel HD graphics chips in Display options.

+-- Important For Intel HD Graphics Users
+Please enable "Intel HD Graphics Fix" in Display options.
+This fixes the blackscreen while underwater bug.
+It also switches to an alternate rendering of screen tinting, that should fix missing screen effects.

 --  Control Changes
 We've made some changes to the default control scheme in 1.006 Patch 3.
 As such the game will reset your controls on startup.